7 Free AI Assistants to Boost Productivity in 2026

 Pros:

 • I love that the Free version feels useful.
-GPT-4o is seriously impressive.
-It remembers context well and even understands my scribbly notes or screenshots.
+It remembers context well

 • And Deep Research is a game-changer.
-I can ask it to “compare productivity tools for ADHD” and it’ll do a legit research pass across the web and summarize the results.
+I can ask it to “compare productivity tools” and it’ll do a legit research pass across the web and summarize the results.

 Cons: